StrappedGlint13/MiniPL-Interpreter/README.md

 # MiniPL-Interpreter

 Course project for the Compilers course at University of Helsinki.
-Mostly pre-processing phases of the interpretation for the MiniPL language.
+Mostly pre-processing phases (Scanner, Parser, AST) of the interpretation of the pedagogical MiniPL-language completed.